 3.- Lake Titicaca Tour Homestay at Amantani Island 2 days

-There’s a more intimate experience that takes you on a full immersion in the cultural heritage of the lake.
+There’s a more intimate experience that takes you on a full immersion into the cultural heritage of the lake.
 On this occasion you can stay in one of the islands; Taquile and learn about their daily lives.

 ***Also, on the tour, you can hike up to the Pachatata temple, and enjoy the great views with SAM Corp.